jasonososa/news-summarization/README.md

 # This is an in-progress project
 # Get your news summary

-## This repository is part of a bigger project that is in progress.

 # Main project: Create an app that would output news summary from an input date and news category
 ## Approach: